Learn about the different networks available at UB, and when you

 UB Wireless is an on-campus non-secure choice.
 You should only connect to UB Wireless when you need to connect to the UB Network and you cannot configure your device for UB Secure.

 You must authenticate with your UBITName and password after connecting when you browse or connect to a new location.
+Because it is not secure, no secure transactions should be completed on UB Wireless.

 The UB Guest Wi-Fi service is for UB guests and visitors only.
 Guests and visitors can access the network by logging in with any email address.
 Wi-Fi service is limited and unprotected.

-UB Gaming is a special Wi-Fi service to connect gaming consoles and media devices that can't use UB Secure because the device can't do web authentication or 802.1x protocols.
+UB Gaming is a special Wi-Fi service to connect gaming consoles and media devices that can't use UB Secure because the device can't do Web authentication or 802.1x protocols.
 UB Gaming is available campus wide but used primarily within UB's Residence Halls and Apartments.
 Just like UB Secure, UB Gaming transmissions to the campus network are encrypted.
 There are special instructions for connecting to UB Gaming that require knowing the MAC address of your gaming or media device.

 At UB, eduroam is the Wi-Fi network for visitors from other institutions that participate in eduroam.
 It allows them to connect to Wi-Fi without needing a guest account, and provides access to services from their institution.